-We will notify you of our decision within 30 days after we receive your post-service claim.
-If matters beyond our control require an extension of time, we may take up to an additional 15 days for review and we will notify you before the expiration of the original 30-day period.
+We will notify you of our decision within 30 days after we receive the claim.
+If matters beyond our control require an extension of time, we may take up to an additional 15 days for review as long as we notify you before the expiration of the original 30-day period.
 Our notice will include the circumstances underlying the request for the extension and the date when a decision is expected.